 Japanese wood carving of a Shinto priest (kannushi 神主) finely carved wearing eboshi a traditional formal headwear, sweeping fallen leaves with a broom and his cheeks puffed out signed in carved characters Choshun saku 朝春作 (made by Choshun), Shōwa period 1930.

-The hakogaki tomobako wood storage box bearing inscription: Kami no niwa no ochiba 神苑の落葉 (fallen leaves at a Shinto shrine garden) and Showa gonen shinshun, Choshun saku, with a seal Choshun 昭和五年新春, 朝春作, with a seal 朝春 (made by Choshun, in the early spring of Showa 5 (1930).
+The tomobako wood storage box bearing inscription: Kami no niwa no ochiba 神苑の落葉 (fallen leaves at a Shinto shrine garden) and Showa gonen shinshun, Choshun saku, with a seal Choshun 昭和五年新春, 朝春作, with seal 朝春 (made by Choshun, in the early spring of Showa 5 (1930).

 In 1929 he was appointed judge at the Teikoku Bijutsu-in (Imperial Art Academy).

 All our pieces come with a BADA Certificate of Provenance (The British Antiques Dealer's Association) and are inclusive of free worldwide shipping & insurance.